Foalyy/niobium/README.md

 - `PASSWORD` _(optional)_ : an optional password required to access the collection.
 - `HIDDEN` _(optional)_ : hide this collection from the navigation panel.
 - `DIRS` _(mandatory)_ : the list of directories that should be included in this collection, each with the following settings :
   - `PATH` _(mandatory)_ : the path of the directory to include, relative to the root of the gallery (the `photos` folder).
-Set to `""` to refer to include all photos in the gallery.
+Set to `""` to include all photos in the gallery.
   - `FILTER` _(optional)_ : if specified, only the photos matching this regex will be included.
-The expression is checked against the full path of each photo, relative to the root of the gallery.
+The expression is checked against the full path of each photo, relative to the root of the gallery, for instance "`2023/March/Road trip/DSC_1975.jpg`".
   - `FILTER_EXCLUDE` _(optional)_ : if specified, each photo that should be included according to `FILTER` (ie all photos in this directory if `FILTER` is not set) is also checked against this filter which, if it matches, excludes the photo.
 This can be used to simplify the main filtering regex.

 The syntax for the regex's can be found here : https://docs.rs/regex/latest/regex/#syntax.
 Remember that backslashes are used to escape characters from the configuration string, so to put an escaping backslash in the regex, you need to write two of them, for instance "`\\d`" -- and if you need to match against an actual, literal backslash, you need to write "`\\\\`".
 [I know, I know](https://xkcd.com/1638/).